russjudge/ArtemisManager/README.md

 Current TODO:
 --> go through each item on main screen and confirm correct functionality encoded:

-	- add Mutex to ensure only one copy of app can run.
 	- Do a "Toast" for Ping action.
 	- Test changing password
 	- add code to change port and test changing port.